It’s a slightly modified version of the Eurorack Power Bus – 14 with 4 more connectors.

-HE-10 Connectors are keyed: they decrease the risk to connect the modules in wrong polarity.
+HE-10 Connectors are keyed: they limit the risk to connect the modules in wrong polarity.

-But, you absolutely need to check your wiring twice before powering the bus!
+But, you absolutely must check your wiring twice before powering the bus!

 Read the modules’ manual and documentations.
 Check the cable.
-Check again.
+Then check again.

 Build your bus